Arginine Functions in the Body

 Sided Effects and Caveats

-Although it is typically well-tolerated, arginine can cause side effects or risks in certain cases.
+Although it is typically well tolerated, arginine can cause side effects or risks in certain cases.
 Side effects often seen are associated with the gastrointestinal system, including bloating, diarrhea, or nausea.
 In extreme cases, overdoing supplements could land you with some more serious problems such as causing your blood pressure to come too low or making your asthma worse.
+You should also consult a healthcare professional before taking any supplement if you have an existing medical condition or are taking medication that affects the blood pressure.

-Mechanisms of action — It is important to first understand that arginine is an amino acid with many health benefits, including better heart health and exercise performance.
+Mechanisms of action It is important to first understand that arginine is an amino acid with many health benefits, including better heart health and exercise performance.
 This ability of nitric oxide production makes it one of the most important tools for increasing blood flow, Muscle growth and also helps in recovery from injuries.
 Whether you get it from proper nutrition or through supplementation, arginine has much to offer the fitness enthusiast and those seeking better health.
+Pressure begets counter-pressure, and that is the case too with supplements as natural arginine boosters Needless to say but it should still be stated: use L-arginine supplement vies in moderation; and consult your healthcare provider before starting on any supplement regime especially if you have existing conditions.
+Adding arginine to your stack could be the key to taking your training and recovery (and life) to the next level.